sanjaytom15/KPMG-Data-Analytics-Consulting-Virtual-Internship/README.md

 # KPMG-Data-Analytics-Consulting-Virtual-Internship

+Completed over the period of 01 September - 27 September 2022
 This Data Analytics Virtual Experience Program helped me develop an understanding of the work process in a data analytics project.
+## Tasks
-I Completed practical task modules in:
+Completed practical task modules in:
 ## Data Quality Assessment
 Assessment of data quality and completeness in preparation for analysis.